zerollzeng/tiny-tensorrt/plugin/README.md

-Note: This template runs successfully with TensorRT 7.2.2 and failed at some previous versions.

 ## A Cute custom onnx plugin template

 Want to implement a custom plugin for your onnx model and don't know where to start? here is a simple template, let's go!